 Under Construction Notices

 As stressful as it is trying to create an amazing site as quickly as possible, what about your legions of fans anxiously waiting by their computer for your website to finally launch?
-Better throw up an “Under Construction” notice to reassure them that you’re hard at work and haven’t forgotten about them.
+An “Under Construction” notice was pretty common practice to reassure visitors that you’re hard at work and haven’t forgotten about them.
+Now, people generally re-launch a page, redirect to a new page or put up a less… aggressive-looking sign.

 The web is always evolving, but your computer could never quite evolve fast enough.
-Chances are you wouldn’t have the latest version of Flash, Java or Quicktime installed.
+Chances are, you wouldn’t have the latest version of Flash, Java or Quicktime installed.
 Or, you were using Netscape when the site worked best on Internet Explorer.
+This meant constant pop-ups, updates and errors.
+It also meant that, horror of horrors, your flaming text and animated background were not impressing audiences because they weren’t even loading properly.

 Want to create a new website and bring some of these gems back?
 Start by searching for a great domain name from Hover below: